 The Coca-Cola Australia Foundation

-Through the National Grant program, the Foundation partners with three to four organisations at a time to run large scale national based programs.
-These grants are awarded for a period of one to five years with the option to renew following an extensive review process.
+Through the National Grant program, the Foundation partners with a small number of organisations to fund large scale national based programs.
+These grants are awarded for a period of one to five years.

 The Foundation's National Grant program is currently full and we are not accepting new applications for National Grants.
 When we reopen this program to new applications we will update the information on this website.

 Community Grants are one-off grants up to $10,000.